MiliAnand/VSDsky130_openLane/README.md

 ![](DAY4/g24.png)

 We observe that the delay of this cell is large due to a high load capacitance due to high fanout.
 To fix this problem we can re-run synthesis within OpenLANE after reconfiguring the maximum fanout load value.
-We replace cell recursively until slack is less than -1.
+We replace buffer cell recursively until slack is less than -1.

 #### High fanout